graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

   - `jwtSecret`: The secret for your JSON web tokens.
 This will be used to verify tokens in the `Authorization` header, and signing JWT tokens you return in procedures.
+  - `jwtPublicKey`: [Optional] The public key to verify the jwt when signed with RS265 or ES256 algorithms.
   - `jwtVerifyOptions`: Options with which to perform JWT verification - see https://github.com/auth0/node-jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback If 'audience' property is unspecified, it will default to ['postgraphile'];